nestordemeure/breviarium/data/english.md

 Do not suddenly change your habits, even for the better, nor your dress, your way of living, your splendor, etc.

-In praise and blame, one should abstain from excessive exaggerations, but judge in proportion to the matter, lest you become grave through hyperbole.
+When praising or criticizing, avoid excessive exaggeration.
+Judge proportionately to the matter at hand to prevent being seen as overly serious due to hyperbole.

 Rarely let your excessive affections, such as delights, admirations, etc., manifest.